People Under the Stairs: 2019–2021: Sincerely, The P, disbandment, and death of Double K

 In February 2019, People Under the Stairs released their final album Sincerely, The P. Thes One revealed on social media this would be their final album, marking 21 years in the music industry.

-On January 30, 2021, Double K died.
-His cause of death was not announced.
+On January 30, 2021, Double K died, with the cause of death being alcohol poisoning.
 Artists such as Chuck D, Questlove, RJD2, Open Mike Eagle, and Immortal Technique paid tribute to Double K through social media.

 Musical style and influences

-Before the inception of People Under the Stairs, the group's members attended many West Coast hip hop shows in Lost Angeles.
+Before the inception of People Under the Stairs, the group's members attended many West Coast hip hop shows in Los Angeles.
 In numerous interviews, the group has cited many of these groups as influences, including Freestyle Fellowship, The Pharcyde, Jurassic 5, and The Beatnuts.
 The group paid direct homage to A Tribe Called Quest on the song "Check the Vibe" on 2009's Carried Away.
 Other cited influences include DJ Jazzy Jeff & The Fresh Prince, Public Enemy, and West Coast gangsta rap such as DJ Quik and Eazy-E.

 For the most part, the group avoided sociopolitical or activist themes, gangster rap, battle rap, and material wealth.
 Instead, they focused on personal experiences and enjoyment, including life in (and pride for) Los Angeles, video gaming, barbecues and food, recreational drug use, and relaxing.
 A small portion of songs have dealt with more serious themes.
 People Under the Stairs drew on a wide array of record samples to create their work, including jazz, funk, rock, and spoken word.
-Thes One made an extensive study of the history of electronic instrumentation, eventually giving college lectures on the subject.
+Thes One extensively studied the history of electronic instrumentation, eventually giving college lectures on the subject.